As a reminder, you are reading this article as a part of the 4I’s series:

 There are many ideation techniques, such as shut-it-loud, art-boards, but since we have our design opportunities, challenges and Wow-Factors documented.
 I prefer to use “cards” again, so usually, we share cards with problems (design opportunities, challenges, and Wow-Factors) with the team, and each team member write on the back of the card his idea – with a short description, principles that the concept relays on, and the lighting demos (inspiration links). after that, we could anonymously vote dots, and then I prefer to have a decider – so he decides (based on his understanding of the project goals & previous qualifications) to go with a specific concept for each design challenge.
 That could work also with online card sharing solutions and voting apps.
 It’s not a very hard activity. but actually, it needs to be moderated the right way. let’s talk about ideation methods.

 There are many different ideation methods and styles. you could notice the difference between the same method – in two or more different companies and teams. but in general, they work with the same purposes at least. we ideat in the aim of producing lots of ideas, which we can decide later to go with any of it.

-Many of the different ideation methods could be in Digital or Physical we could merge both in the same session sometimes. so it’s important to consider the ultimate goal of this phase to deeply understand which method, and in which context/platform would be better based on the project situation.
+Many of the different ideation methods could be in Digital or Physical we could merge both in the same session sometimes.
+So it’s essential to consider the ultimate goal of this phase to deeply understand which method, and in which context/platform would be better based on the project situation.
 You could find Ideation methods as a part of the 4I’s labs.

 Physical Ideation Session

-It happens when everybody is in the same room. basically, it requires team members (Participants), Post-it notes, Vote dots, prepare some ideation topics printed, and an empty room. this could be included in those points:
+It happens when everybody is in the same room.
+Basically, it requires team members (Participants), Post-it notes, Vote dots, prepare some ideation topics printed, and an empty room.
+Check the next few points: